BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_3_Programming_Bitcoind_with_C.md

   tx_value = json_real_value(lu_value);
 ```
 Is the UTXO large enough to pay out your transaction?
 If so, grab it!

+> **WARNING:** A real-world program would think more carefully about which UTXO to grab, based on size and other factors.
+It probably wouldn't just grab the first thing it saw that worked.

 ```
   if (tx_value > tx_total) {